tlindig/indexed-map/README.md

 myMap.insert('myKey', { myProperty:'My Value' });
 ```

-Keys have to be of type 'string', values can by any type, there is no restrictions.
+Keys have to be of type 'string' and unique in map.
+Values can by any type, there is no restrictions.

 Some methods supported in two versions, one with key as reference and the
 other works with index as reference (has suffix 'At').